 Importance of Transmission Control Protocol

-TCP is significant since it sets the rules and processes for the transmission of data across the internet.
+TCP is significant since it sets the rules and processes for data transmission across the internet.
 It serves as the cornerstone for the internet as we know it today, ensuring that data is sent consistently independent of location, technology, or software.

-As a result, it is both adaptable and extendable, meaning that new protocols may be added to it, and they will be accommodated.
-It's also nonproprietary, which means it doesn't belong to anyone individual or corporation.
+As a result, it is adaptable and extendable, meaning that new protocols may be added to it and will be accommodated.
+It's also nonproprietary, meaning it doesn't belong to any individual or corporation.

 Things to know before you use TCP:

-The TCP protocol has influenced the history and development of computer networks for more than half a century.
-TCP is readily coupled with the Internet protocol (IP), which has a lengthy history and numerous benefits over other protocols like UDP and SCTP.
+The TCP protocol has influenced the history and development of computer networks for over half a century.
+TCP is readily coupled with the Internet protocol (IP), which has a lengthy history and numerous benefits over other protocols like UDP (TCP UDP) and SCTP.
 The following are the most significant characteristics:

-- After the three-way handshake, TCP is connection-oriented and allows two-way communication between two endpoints.
+- After the three-way TCP handshake, TCP is connection-oriented and allows two-way communication between two endpoints.

 - TCP is dependable because it assures that all data is fully delivered.
-The recipient may compile the data in the right sequence.
+The recipient may compile the data in the correct sequence.

-- Exclusive data fragments till 1,500 bytes (involving headers) can be transmitted using TCP.
+- Exclusive data fragments to 1,500 bytes (involving headers) can be transmitted using TCP.

 - TCP is located in the OSI model's transport layer (layer 4).